 The campaign reminds health care professionals of the importance of introducing themselves to patients and how a relatively ‘little thing’ can positively affect a patient’s experience of the treatment and care they receive.
 Kate’s campaign is now supported by UK healthcare organisations and many across the World.

-We’re looking for an individual, team or organisation that has made a fantastic difference to patient care.
-We will be looking in particular for:
+Judges were looking for an individual, team or organisation that has made a fantastic difference to patient care and in particular for:

 - an ambitious and innovative way of delivering patient care